karthik1609/car_insurance_claims_ai_agent/options.md

     Human -- updated decision --> System
 ```

 **Context Description:** The *Claims AI Assistant* is again an Azure-hosted service.
-The term “Hybrid Vision” here means we use a custom or specialized vision component in conjunction with Azure’s agent mesh.
+The term "Hybrid Vision" here means we use a custom or specialized vision component in conjunction with Azure's agent mesh.
 The user and human roles are unchanged.
-The user doesn’t see any difference – they still get a result JSON.
+The user doesn't see any difference – they still get a result JSON.
 The **Human Assessor** might be more rarely needed if our vision model is very accurate.

-* The only subtle difference to note contextually: because we use a very fine-grained vision model (comparable to Groq’s Llama-4 Maverick which excelled at dent detection), the system may catch image details better.
+* The only subtle difference to note contextually: because we use a very fine-grained vision model (comparable to Groq's Llama-4 Maverick which excelled at dent detection), the system may catch image details better.
 So the user might receive more precise damage info.
-But from context perspective, that’s just an improved service quality, not a new actor or interface.
+But from context perspective, that's just an improved service quality, not a new actor or interface.

-In summary, context remains a single service interface, fully within Azure’s domain.
+In summary, context remains a single service interface, fully within Azure's domain.

 ## **Container Diagram (C4 Level 2)**

 For Approach 3, the architecture can be seen as a blend of Approach 2 and a specialized vision service.
 In the original hybrid plan, an external GroqVision module fed into an Azure Agent.
 Now, we create an **Azure-hosted Vision AI service** to take that role.
 The rest of the containers (search, OpenAI, router, etc.) are as in Approach 2.
 We might simplify the agent breakdown depending on design – e.g., possibly keeping a single orchestrator agent since vision is handled by an external step.
 However, to maximize parallelism, we can still have multiple agents.
-Let’s illustrate a variant: using a dedicated **Vision Analysis service** (custom model on Azure) feeding into a simplified agent flow.
+Let's illustrate a variant: using a dedicated **Vision Analysis service** (custom model on Azure) feeding into a simplified agent flow.

 ```mermaid
 graph TD